 Software Components

-When creating or editing a discovery job under Discovery > Hypervisors / *nix / Windows, you will see the following autodiscovery form:
+When creating or editing a discovery job under Discovery > Hypervisors or *nix or Windows, you will see the following form:

 Scroll down to the Software and Applications section.
-By default, Discover Software is enabled to facilitate the autodiscovery of software on Windows and Linux machines in the defined CIDR blocks, hostnames, domain servers, or IP range(s).
+By default, Discover Software is enabled to discover software on Windows and Linux machines in the defined CIDR blocks, hostnames, domain servers, or IP range(s).

 All major Linux distributions are supported, and software registered across various package managers will be discovered.